minus34/gnaf-loader/README.md

 ## Option 1 - Run load.gnaf.py
 Running the Python script takes 30-120 minutes on a Postgres server configured to take advantage of the RAM available.

+You can process the GDA94 or GDA2020 version of the data - just ensure that you download the same version for both GNAF and the Administrative Boundaries.
+If you don't know what GDA94 or GDA2020 is, download the GDA94 versions (FYI - they're different coordinate systems)

 ### Performance
 To get a good load time you'll need to configure your Postgres server for performance.
 There's a good guide [here](https://postgis.net/workshops/postgis-intro/tuning.html), noting it's a few years old and some of the memory parameters can be beefed up if you have the RAM.